grea09/color/article/article.md

 <div id="def:resolver" class="definition" name="Resolvers">
 A resolver is a potential causal link defined as a tuple $r = \langle a_s, a_t, f\rangle$ with :

-* $a_s, a_t \in S$ being the source and target of the resolver,
+* $a_s, a_t \in S$ being the source and the target of the resolver,
 * $f$ being the considered fluent.
 </div>

-For standard flaws, the resolvers are simple to find.
-For a *subgoal* the resolvers are a set of the potential causal links between a possible provider of the proper fluent and the needer.
-To solve a *threat* there is mainly two resolvers: a causal link between the needer and the breaker called **demotion** or a causal link between the breaker and the provider called **promotion**.
+For classical flaws, the resolvers are simple to find.
+For a *subgoal* the resolvers are sets of the potential causal links between a possible provider of the proper fluent and the needer.
+To solve a *threat* there are mainly two resolvers: a causal link between the needer and the breaker called **demotion** or a causal link between the breaker and the provider called **promotion**.

 Once the resolver is applied, another important step is needed in order to be able to keep refining.
 The algorithm needs to take into account the **side effects** the application of the resolver had on the partial plan.
 Side effects are searched by type.